gabba43/PiratePC/README.md

 - using a custom ALSA plug called "mpxmix" instead of streaming directly to the sound card, if desired
 - full logging

-I'm running all of this on a hacked €25 TV box (T25MAX, 4gb RAM, 32gb eMMC, H618 CPU - 4x1.4GHz Cortex A53, average CPU load 30-40%) running Armbian Desktop (Debian) flashed to it's eMMC (not logged in, only SSH which is closed after starting the script/tmux terminal).
+I'm running all of this on a hacked €25 TV box (T25MAX, 4gb RAM, 32gb eMMC, H618 CPU - 4x1.4GHz Cortex A53, average CPU load 30-40%) running Armbian Desktop (Debian) flashed to it's eMMC (not logged in to the desktop environment, only SSH which is closed after starting the script/tmux terminal).